pivotal-cf/docs-gemfire-for-tas/README.md

 * Doc bug fixes
 * Doc reorganization or enhancement

-Then, if necessary, immediately cherry-pick/copy any changes that you want to push immediately to production into the appropriate "-live" branch below:
+Then, if necessary, immediately cherry-pick/copy any changes that you want to push immediately to production into the other "live" branches.

-**1.5-branch** - current branch for documentation that is assumed/expected to be live on http://docs.pivotal.io/p-cloud-cache/1-5.

-**1.4-branch** - current branch for documentation that is assumed/expected to be live on http://docs.pivotal.io/p-cloud-cache/1-4.

-**1.3-branch** - current branch for documentation that is assumed/expected to be live on http://docs.pivotal.io/p-cloud-cache/1-3.

-**1.2-branch** - not in use because the docs are no longer live.
-PDF available at http://docs.pivotal.io/archives/p-cloud-cache-1.2.2.pdf

-**1.1-branch** - not in use because the docs are no longer live.
-PDF available at http://docs.pivotal.io/archives/p-cloud-cache-1.1.5.pdf

-**1.0-branch** - not in use because the docs are no longer live.
-PDF available at http://docs.pivotal.io/archives/p-cloud-cache-1.0.8.pdf

-Other branches are sometimes created to PR corrections/edits back into live docs.

-The above info about branches comes from Samia Nneji and Chris Wong and is correct as of November 15, 2018.

 ## Partials